mchowdhury56/Python-Projects/README.md

 # Python Projects
-Projects I have done in Python3 regarding various topics such as GUI implementation, machine learning, and webscraping.
+Projects I have done in Python3 regarding various topics including GUI implementation, machine learning, and web scraping.
 Projects I have worked on include:

 spaceshooter - a 2D shooter game made with pygame as the GUI.